aakash1104/cs-guide/Outlines/classes.md

 - If you're minoring in some field, take a class that satisfies your minor.

 ### Doing well in classes

+- Attend lectures (duh).
+Not everyone attends lecture.
+From experience, about 30-40% of the class won't attend lectures.
+Sometimes, only about 20% show up!
+	- Go to lecture, and ask questions. instructors will give you more attention.
+	- More importantly, even if you know the material, you'll learn something new.
+	- You can have a 1-1 interaction with your professor.

+- Go to office hours!
+Textbooks are not too helpful most of the times.
+If you have questions, go to OH and get your questions cleared.
+	- Again, not everyone attends OH, so you have more 1-1 time with your instructor and can get questions cleared faster.
+	- TA's OH are actually helpful despite what a lot of people think.
+		- Not a lot of people know that most TA's schedule their OH depending on when exams and OH are due.
+		- They will help you out with homework (and sometimes help you more on a homework assignment than a professor!)

+- If your class uses piazza for discussions, ask questions!
+You can even post anonymously if you want!
+It gets your questions cleared a lot faster and sometimes the student answers are top notch!

+- Start programming assignments early regardless of the difficulty.
+There are programs that will take you about 20-30 hours to complete.
+Start early and make sure you get questions cleared early!

+- Help out fellow classmates :)
+	- Again, not a lot of people know this but by helping someone who is struggling with a concept only makes you learn better!

+- Not everyone has time to read ahead of class and go to lecture.
+In fact, almost no one would do this for upper division classes at least.
+However, try to read/re-read the concepts that you learned in class at the end of the day.
+It will definitely prove to be useful since you don't need to waste time refreshing your memory while studying for an exam.

 ## CS Electives